stfc/PSyclone/doc/developer_guide/developers.rst

 Especially in the NEMO API, it is not possible to rely on pre-defined kernel information to determine dependencies between loops.
-So an additional, somewhat lower-level API has been implemented that can be used to determine variable accesses (READ and WRITE), which is based on the PSyIR information only, not on any kernel metadata information.
+So an additional, somewhat lower-level API has been implemented that can be used to determine variable accesses (READ, WRITE etc.), which is based on the PSyIR information.
+Only exception is if a kernel is called, then the metadata for the kernel declaration will be used to determine the variable accesses for the call statement.
 The information about all variable usage of a node can be gathered by creating an object of type `psyclone.core.access_info.VariablesAccessInfo`, and then calling the function `reference_accesses()` for the node: